CatsMiaow/nestjs-project-structure/src/debug/README.md

 # Debug

-`DebugModule` outputs a log along with execution times when all methods of `controllers` and `providers` in the module (including import modules) in which the decorator is registered are executed. \
+`DebugModule` registers a decorator that outputs logs along with the execution time in all methods of the `controllers` and `providers` of the module (including import module) to which the `@Debug` decorator is applied. \
+Instead of adding a log to every method one by one, you can leave a log of execution of all methods with one decorator. \
-It can be used on a per module/class/method basis.
+It can also be applied only to specific classes or methods.

 ## Usage